vitiral/trfl/README.md

 writeBlock512(&buf, bl512); // write 512 bytes of data.
 ```

-Most loops/etc will work as if against a normal buffer but only actually write
+Most loops/etc will work as if against a normal buffer, then flush the buffer
-data when the bl512 changes, then will call readBlock512 again.
+when the bl512 changes.

 For "erasing" data (setting to 0) you send `CMD32` then `CMD33` to set the
 start/end address of the erasure.
 These will use `Block512` indexes.
 You then